smora015/blog.sergiomorales.me/_posts/2016-04-23-visual-studio-is-terrible.markdown

 ---
 layout:   post
 title:    "Visual Studio 2015 Installer is Terrible"
 date:     2016-04-23 12:00:00 -0400
+tags:
-categories: software
+          - software
 comments: true
+summary:  My struggle with Visual Studio on Windows 10.
 ---

 So, I finally decided to try out __Unity 3D__.
 I finally went out and bought a book for myself, because I honestly don't like to sit through crappy YouTube videos or stare at a screen to read for hours.
 I ended up getting __Joe Hocking__'s book, [Unity in Action: Multiplatform Game Development in C# with Unity 5][unity-book], and wow, I'm amazed out how quick it is to develop something from scratch.
 Before I start talking about my progress in the world of crossplatform game development, I'd just like to rant about the week long struggle I went through just install the damn thing for C# scripting.